AFSA's Legislative Key Issues: Our Main Focus

 Both the exchanges and the commissaries provide the great, important side benefit of providing tens of thousands of jobs, many of which are filled by military family members who move from base to base with their military sponsors.
 Any reduction in the resale stores would have the collateral impact of a reduction in these important jobs.

-This year, the Administration’s FY 2019 Budget proposal asks Congress to again allocate $1.2 billion in funding, which would keep it in line with recent years.
-However, this number is still becoming smaller when looking back over the total for previous budgets.
+This year, the Administration’s FY 2020 Budget proposal only asks Congress to allocate $995 million in funding, which is a 21 percent cut from FY 2019.
+This number continues to become smaller when looking back over the total for previous budgets.
 We believe that continuous military resale store cuts would result in the very destruction of these important benefit programs.
 We have urged Congress to stop any unnecessary short-sighted effort to save money at the expense of military members and their families.
 In its final report in 2015, the Military Compensation and Retirement Modernization Commission (MCRMC) affirmed the importance of the commissary and exchange benefit to the health and wellbeing of the All-Volunteer Force.
 While they called for consolidation of some administrative functions, the Commission contended that nothing should be done to reduce the current saving and benefit levels provided by the very important military resale system.

 AFSA Position: We agree with the MCRMC that the value and availability of the military resale stores should not be reduced.
 The benefit must remain an “earned benefit,” one unique to those who have served, their family members, and their survivors.
 Congress should resist all attempts to cut funding for this benefit program as a tool to help correct national budget problems (which have clearly resulted from political decisions).
 Military exchanges and commissaries are not the cause of either the budget deficit or the national debt, and should be left alone for those who serve.